Safety innovation at Tuschinski

 Safe enjoyment

-Now that Pathé Tuschinski is finally allowed to open its doors again after a forced closure due to corona, the fire safety of the building is well taken care of.
+Now that Pathé Tuschinski is finally allowed to open its doors again after a forced closure due to COVID-19, the building’s fire safety is well-managed.
+Visitors and staff can enjoy the films, performances, and the beautiful interior of the world’s most beautiful cinema with peace of mind.